 Water Efficient Landscape Gardens

 The Water Efficient Landscape (WEL) demonstration gardens show that beautiful gardens can thrive in the Sacramento Valley on low amounts of supplemental summer water.
+Our newest WEL garden is the Ultra Water-Efficient Landscape (Ultra WEL).

 In addition to water-wise plant selection, the demonstration gardens incorporate various water efficient landscaping techniques.
 These include: